 The other player turns over their starting hand- revealing the numbers 3 and 4.
 They had two pairs before, but now, the board is straight.

-You will then reveal to the other player that your cards actually show a king and queen of clubs.
 Your opponent actually had four clubs and just missed one card that would resemble a river.
 So, who wins this game?

 In a traditional game of Texas Hold’em, the player who holds the highest value card combination wins the pot.
 So, going back to the previous example, even if player A had two pairs of cards and you had higher value cards, the best cards that can be created from that scenario would be 2-3-4-5-6 and since the game already introduced five community cards that are available to both of the players left, then those cards can be used to somehow create a new combination- one that will actually win the pot.